 The first two pictures (on the left) were taken just plonking poor William in without paying any attention to his positioning.
 Note how his legs hang straight down and this in turn pulls his spine straight.
 This means he is bearing the weight of his legs and the weight of his body is resting on his upper thighs and crotch.
 Developmentally his spine should be curved into a c shape so the carrier is currently artificially straightening him out.
 None of this is dangerous, it’s just all less comfortable for him.
 It’s also less comfortable for his Mum as all of his 6kg is resting solely on her shoulders and upper back only.

 Now let’s compare this to the two pictures on the right.
 Here we have thought carefully about William’s positioning, and how to achieve a better position for him.
 First and foremost we have tucked his pelvis so that his weight is resting on his bottom and not on his inner thighs.
 To do this Cat literally reached inside the carrier and swept downwards and toward herself to tilt his pelvis such that his bottom is right in the base of the carrier.
-Then, because the carrier isn’t wide enough to continue to support him in this position (he could easily re-straighten from this point), we have used a scarf to support his legs in this “spread squat” position.
+Then, because the carrier isn’t wide enough to continue to support him in this position (he could easily re-straighten from this point), we have used a scarf to support his legs in this “spread squat” position (full tutorial on how to do this here).
 By supporting his legs so his knees are at least as high as his hips (or higher), he is bearing none of the weight of his own legs and all of his weight is resting quite comfortably on his bottom.
 The other knock on effect of this more tucked position is allowing his spine to adopt its natural curved c shape and consequently bringing his head to rest comfortably on his mum’s chest.
 The addition of the scarf seems like such a tiny change, but you can see from the photos what a massive difference it makes to how William’s body is positioned in the sling, and consequently to his comfort levels.
 And not only his comfort, the scarf also helps give his Mum support at her waist helping to distribute baby’s weight better.

 Now let’s take a look a wide based more ergonomic carrier.
 Here we have used the newest Ergo model – the Ergo Omni 360.